Job/Task Scams

 If you are ever unsure whether or not a job offer is genuine, call the number on the back of your bank card and speak to your bank’s fraud team.

 If you have lost money to this type of scam, Refundee can help you get your money back from your bank and you can fill in our fraud refund claim form for a free consultation.
-Our fee is 15% plus VAT on anything that we get back, and we don't charge anything if we are not successful.
-For larger cases, the fee is subject to a maximum of £10k plus VAT per case.
+Check out our fair and simple fees page for more information about how we charge.

 Remember you don’t need to use a company like Refundee, you could work your case yourself for free!
 If you’d like to get a refund yourself, you can do this by following our bank transfer refund guide through the ‘Claim Yourself’ link.